tomHall321/football-fever/README.md

 ## Lessons learnt:
 - I should have created Unit tests while writing the relevant functions, I tested them using the command line but it would be better to have easily reusable tests.
-- I would have planned the structure of my sass more carefully, I thought immediately styling css classnames would help, however this approach caused real problems when making sure the app was responsive.
+- I would have planned the structure of my SASS more carefully, I thought immediately styling css classnames would help, however this approach caused real problems when making sure the app was responsive.
 - To avoid this in future I'd use BEM (the Block, Element, Modifier methodology) and think about universal styling from the offset.
 - If I'd created a simple back-end at the beginning of the project there would have been more chance of it being integrated with the React front-end.